Gleyber Torres Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.80 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to surrender 114 home runs (1.1 per game), the sixth-fewest in the league.
+- Rays pitchers combine to allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- In his last appearance on Tuesday, the righty threw seven innings against the Miami Marlins, allowing one earned run while surrendering two hits.
+- In his most recent appearance on Wednesday, the right-hander went four innings against the Miami Marlins, allowing five earned runs while surrendering seven hits.

-- The 29-year-old has an ERA of 3.36, with 12.8 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.